 June and July saw veils continuing their popularity with Parisian fashion leaders.
 These veils were almost entirely of lace and were situated so at to be flat on the hair.
 They then fell over a woman’s back and shoulders.
 Because a woman’s hair was now be worn naturally, it was frequently embellished with an engraved shell or cornelian comb or some sort of pin with an oval head that often contained a cameo.

-The months of June and July were popular for round yellow straw hats with high crowns.
+The months of June and July found that the most popular Parisian millinery were round yellow straw hats with high crowns.
 These hats were made more “novel” or unique “by binding the part turned up … with a party coloured ribbon, the ends of which [were tied] … under the chin.”
-However, in July, one newspaper remarked on what the Elégantes were embracing in way of millinery fashions:
+However, in July, the Evening Mail remarked on what the Elégantes were embracing in way of millinery fashions:

 “[T]he headdress en marmotte, tied at the side and extending over the cheek.
 White, black, and yellow hats, of straw, have each numerous votaries.
 The first are ornamented with jonquil or rose ribband, the second with violet, and the third are decorated with floating stripes of variegated hue, or rich fringe.”

 By August, black straw hats had gained popularity and were sometimes jauntily placed on the side of a woman’s head.
 They were also ornamented with either rose-colored ribbons or with poppy-colored ones stripped with black.
-However, despite the apparent popularity for black straw hats, one newspaper noted that at the Opera there seemed to be no common millinery fashions at the time:
+However, despite the apparent popularity for black straw hats, Bell’s Weekly Messenger noted that at the Opera there seemed to be no common Parisian millinery fashions at the time:

 “There were seen head-dresses in smooth hair, a la Titus; bandeaus of diamonds; diadems of diamonds; veils thrown backwards and fastened on the forehead by a bandeau; crowns of flowers, turbans, &c. &c but a very few hats. … The predominant colour for ribbons is rose, jonquil, and black; they are much worn in black straw hats, and indeed in such profusion, that at whatever distance little can be discovered but the colour of the ribbon.”